mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 ### IO

-A plain object graph containing only functions that that depend on or act on the environment.
+An aggregation of functions that depend on or act on the environment.

 <%- renderJsFile('src/io/io.js') %>

 ### Subscriptions

-A plain object graph containing only _subscription functions_.
+An aggregation of _subscription functions_.

 A __subscription function__ enables a listener to be notified of state changes.

 ### Stores

-A plain object graph containing only instances of _state stores_.
+An aggregation of _state stores_.

-A __state store__ encapsulates state mutations and notifications.
+A __state store__ encapsulates state mutations and subscriptions for state changes.

 ### Lib

-A plain object graph containing only utility functions without collaborators.
+An aggregation of utility functions.

 ### Config

-A plain object graph containing only primitive data types.
+A plain object graph of configuration data.

 # Initialisation